Fort Lauderdale Bank Fraud Lawyer

 Like other bank fraud crimes, money laundering crimes are also both a federal and state level offense.
 Money laundering occurs when someone attempts to conceal the source of financial proceeds that derived from criminal activity.
 There are generally three stages to money laundering.
 In the first stage, tainted or “dirty” money that is derived from illegal activity is introduced into the financial system.
 During the second stage, the money is converted by carrying out complex transactions to obscure the source of the money.
 The person obtains the newly laundered money from the financial system in the third stage.
 Structuring, bulk cash smuggling, shell companies, trusts, and real estate transactions are most commonly used to launder money.

-Securities fraud occurs when a finance professional, such as a stock broker or financial analyst, provides false information in an effort to mislead clients or if he or she gives advise obtained through insider information.
+Also known as insider trading, securities fraud occurs when a finance professional, such as a stock broker or financial analyst, provides false information in an effort to mislead clients or if he or she gives advise obtained through insider information.
 Corporations also commit securities fraud if they mislead investors to make their company appear stronger than it actually is in the interest of driving stock prices upward as a result of the deceptive report.
 With new and more creative investment products now available, the volume of securities fraud cases has increased substantially.

 A case evaluation with Joffe Law, P.A. is completely discrete and confidential.
 After the evaluation has been completed, our Fort Lauderdale bank fraud attorneys will advise the accused of his or her most viable legal options and explain more about how the process of defending his or her case will work.
-If the individual agrees to retain the lawyer as his or her legal counsel, the lawyer will begin work on investigating the case and gathering facts to help prove his or her client’s case in court.
+If the individual agrees to retain the lawyer as his or her legal counsel, counsel will begin work on investigating the case and gathering facts to help prove his or her client’s case in court.
 In addition to providing legal representation during the court process, an attorney can also help individuals who have been preliminarily contacted to speak with law enforcement regarding investment fraud before charges have been filed.
 Law enforcement agents will sometimes invite an individual for an informal interview prior to filing formal charges.
 Therefore, consulting a counsel prior to communicating with investigators can help an individual avoid self-incrimination and other issues that may arise as a result of the interview.
 In many cases bank fraud convictions carry severe penalties; therefore, it makes sense to have the help of an experienced Broward County bank fraud defense attorney when facing related charges.
 Joffe Law, P.A. can help you in Fort Lauderdale or elsewhere in Florida.